Why Every UX Designer Should Learn AR

 If you want to get started with AR, Interaction Design and Prototyping for XR from Circuit Stream will prepare you for the job market.
 When you finish the 10-week course, you'll have 2 portfolio-ready projects (along with your own) and an industry-recognized certification to boot.

-To get more information download the Interaction Design and Prototyping for XR syllabus below:
+Download Interaction Design and Prototyping for XR Syllabus